youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 * "cd ^> \\127.0.0.1\C$\__output": This is the command that will be written to the batch file.

-**To Sum Up :**

-This command will launch a terminal and create a batch file at location %TEMP%\execute.bat.
-The file "execute.bat" contain a cmd to change location to the share folder of the machine.
+__This command will launch a terminal and creates a batch file named execute.bat in the temp directory, which when run, will write the current directory to \\127.0.0.1\C$\__output.__

-The second part :
+#### The second part :

+Lets inspect this commande line:
 ```bash
 %COMSPEC% /Q /c %TEMP%\execute.bat & del %TEMP%\execute.bat|BTOBTO
 ```
 * "%COMSPEC% /Q /c %TEMP%\execute.bat" : This cmd executes the execute.bat file that was just created.
 * "del %TEMP%\execute.bat": This deletes the temporary execute.bat file after it has been executed.
 * "BTOBTO" This part redirects the output of the entire command sequence to another process or file named "BTOBTO."
 The nature of "BTOBTO" is unknown from this command alone.

-**To Sum Up :**

-This cmd will execute then delete the batch file created previously.
+__This command will execute then delete the batch file created previously.__

+**The full command will launch a terminal and creates then execute and finaly delete a batch file named "execute.bat" in the temp directory.
+When run, the batch script will change the current directory to \\127.0.0.1\C$\__output.**

-#### Anti Virus hits
+### Anti Virus hits

+Windows defender detected and blocked some threats:

 ```bash
 windefender.csv